-Adderall is a brand-name prescription drug, approved by the Food and Drug Administration, and contains a combination of amphetamine along with dextroamphetamine, a central nervous system stimulant.
+Adderall is a brand-name prescription drug approved by the Food and Drug Administration and contains a combination of amphetamine and dextroamphetamine, a central nervous system stimulant.
 This mixture of amphetamine salts affects chemicals in the brain that contribute to impulse control and hyperactivity .

 What Does Adderall Do?

-Adderall increases the level of several neurotransmitters, including dopamine which plays a direct role in how we receive pleasure as well as how we think, plan, and focus .
+So, how does Adderall work, and what does it do?
+Adderall increases the level of several neurotransmitters, including dopamine, which plays a direct role in how we receive pleasure as well as how we think, plan, and focus .
 It’s also the reason we find certain things interesting.

 Drugs like Adderall can produce the following symptoms on the body and mind: